 Documentation

-The documentation submitted by the applicant shall accurately identify the Ex inspection and maintenance services for which certification is required, the names of the Responsible Persons and Ex inspection and maintenance operatives that are to be verified as being competent as well as their location where the Ex Service Facility conducts its activities.
+The documentation submitted by the applicant shall accurately identify the Ex inspection and maintenance services (including any Scope Limitations) for which certification is required, the names of the Responsible Persons and Ex inspection and maintenance operatives that are to be verified as being competent as well as their location where the Ex Service Facility controls, its activities and issues reports.

+The Quality Management System (QMS) of the Service Facility shall be documented and shall control at least:

+the appointment of Responsible Persons and operatives and the maintenance of their competence.

+the maintenance and calibration of test and measuring equipment used in conducting inspection and maintenance of Ex equipment and Ex installations

+procedures for safe access to the equipment being inspected or maintained in accordance with the site operator’s requirements and minimum occupational health and safety requirements

-The Service Facility shall have a competence management system the appointment and maintenance of Responsible Persons and operatives.
-This competence management system shall be reviewed by the ExCB.Reference should be made to the requirements set forth in IECEx OD 504 (Specification for Units of Competency Assessment Outcomes), Units of Competency Ex 004 (Maintain equipment in explosive atmospheres), Ex 007 (Perform visual and close inspection of electrical installations in or associated with explosive atmospheres) and Ex 008 (Perform detailed inspection of electrical installations in or associated with explosive atmospheres).
+the authorities and responsibilities of persons reviewing, issuing and managing reports

+Reference should be made to the requirements set forth in IECEx OD 504 (Specification for Units of Competence Assessment Outcomes), Units of Competence Ex 004 (Maintain equipment in explosive atmospheres), Ex 007 (Perform visual and close inspection of electrical installations in or associated with explosive atmospheres) and Ex 008 (Perform detailed inspection of electrical installations in or associated with explosive atmospheres).

 Examination

-The ExCB shall conduct an examination of the documentation to verify that the Ex inspection and maintenance service is in conformity with IECEx requirements, which embody the requirements of IEC 60079-17.
+The ExCB shall conduct an examination of the documentation to verify that the Ex inspection and maintenance service is in conformity with IECEx requirements, which embody the relevant requirements of IEC 60079-14 and IEC 60079-17.

-Assessment of Service Facility’s quality system
+Assessment of Service Facility’s quality management system

 The ExCB shall assess the conformity of the Service Facility’s Quality Management System (QMS) and associated quality plan(s) for compliance with IECEx Certified Service Facilities Scheme requirements.
 The ExCB shall issue an IECEx FAR only when full conformity with IECEx Certified Service Facilities Scheme requirements has been established.

-A FAR has a limited duration of 3 years and can be withdrawn or suspended if the results of intermediate surveillance assessments are unsatisfactory.
+A Facility Assessment Report (FAR) is valid for a maximum period of three (3) years providing intermediate FAR assessments are satisfactory and the FAR is up-issued.
+An FAR can be withdrawn or suspended if the results of intermediate surveillance assessments are unsatisfactory during the three year period.
+On or before the expiry of the three year period a full reassessment is required and the FAR up-issued to reflect a satisfactory completion of a full reassessment of the specified location(s).

 Completion

-Upon satisfactory completion of the work, the ExCB shall review the FAR to ensure that it covers the Service Facility location, the specified scope of Ex inspection and maintenance service and the type of product and Ex protection, where applicable.
-If the review is satisfactory the ExCB shall issue the FAR together with an IECEx Service Facility Certificate to the applicant, with a copy of each being retained by the ExCB.
+Upon satisfactory completion of the work, the ExCB shall conduct an independent review of the FAR to ensure that it covers the Service Facility location, the specified scope of Ex inspection and maintenance service and where applicable the Group, voltage, and protection technique as Scope Limitations., If the review is satisfactory the ExCB shall issue the FAR together with an IECEx Service Facility Certificate to the applicant, with a copy of each being retained by the ExCB.
 The Service Facility and the ExCB shall each retain a set of the documentation referred to in the certificate.

-A FAR summary report is published on the IECEx website: www.iecex.com, containing at least the Service Facility’s location, the type of service, any limitations, the type of explosion protection of the equipment to be inspected and maintained and the expiration date of the FAR.
+A FAR summary report is published on the IECEx website: www.iecex.com, containing at least the Service Facility’s location, the type of service, any scope limitations, and the expiration date of the FAR.

 Surveillance